Universal framework for anisotropic particles with resonance laws and splitting

-For the sphere limit we get $\epsilon_{1x}+\epsilon_{1z}=-3$ as expected.
-The modes in the form $\tilde{\psi}\propto ax^2-by^2,$ similarly to the uniaxial sphere modes, have eigenpermittivity relations that are too restrictive (two conditions instead of one) and not likely to be realized experimentally.
+For the sphere limit we get $\epsilon_{1i}+\epsilon_{1j}=-3$ as expected.
 We proceed to the third-order mode of an anisotropic ellipsoid.
 We write the potential and field inside the inclusion $\tilde{\psi}_{3}=xyz.$ Similarly, we equate $D_\perp$ inside the ellipsoid in the isotropic and anisotropic cases and obtain the resonance condition: